shrimpy/chitchat-company/privacy.md

 You can report inappropriate content from within ChitChat app.

-Content will be auto delete if its report count hits 20 reports.
+Content will be auto deleted once its report count reach 20.

-User account could be suspended or ejected if the user provided too many offending content.
+An user account could be suspended or ejected if the user provided too many offending content.

 Your Consent
 By using our site or apps, you consent to our privacy policy.